janzd/CRNN/README.md

 ## CRNN

-Convolutional Recurrent Neural Network for text recognition
+Keras implementation of Convolutional Recurrent Neural Network for text recognition

+Readme will be updated soon